TheoKouzelis/TheoKouzelis.github.io/_posts/2015-02-25-learning-resources.markdown

 ---
 layout: post
 title: "Learning Resources"
-description: "Great learning resources that have helped me progress my programming skills over the last few years."
+excerpt: "Great learning resources that have helped me progress my programming skills over the last few years."
 date: 2015-02-25 00:29:00
 categories: meta-programming
+tags: [php, learning]
 ---
 There are tons of great resources for software developers at the moment.
 A lot of the following resources I have found over the last 2 years after working with the [Laravel Framework](http://laravel.com/).
 Working with the framework introduced me to the PHP community and a wide range of learning materials.